 - Create question categories and sub categories – it is better than keeping all your questions in one large category.

 - Use special characters in the question name to indicate the status of question.
 For example, an * may indicate that the question is currently being developed and should not be used in a current quiz.
-Remember that students never see the question name!

 - Questions can be assigned to a category while being created and can be moved from one category to another any time after the question has been added to the question bank.